steren/stereo-img/README.md

 - add loading when parsing image
 - make sure the component renders when size is updated
 - Do not start a Three.js scene before the user interacts with the component (to avoid potentially creating too many WebGL contexts), use a canvas2d fallback in the meanwhile.
+- In index.html, go to previous / next using VR controllers